Chapter 8: Teaching and Faculty Interactions with Students

 The Michigan Learning Communities (MLC) encompass a number of programs designed to offer students a friendly, supportive, and close-knit learning community within the context of the larger University environment.

 The College of Literature, Science, and the Arts (LSA) offers two four-year academic learning communities: the LSA Honors Program and the Residential College.
-Other residential programs include the Global Scholars Program, the Health Science Scholars Program, the Lloyd Hall Scholars Program, the Michigan Community Scholars Program, the Max Kade German Residence Program, the Michigan Research Community, the Women in Science and Engineering Residence Program (see also handbook section 2.C “Ann Arbor Campus Resources”), and the Adelia Cheever Program to prepare women for a leadership in a global society.
+Other residential programs include the Global Scholars Program, the Health Science Scholars Program, the Lloyd Hall Scholars Program, the Michigan Community Scholars Program, the Max Kade German Residence Program, the Michigan Research and Discovery Scholars, the Women in Science and Engineering Residence Program (see also handbook section 2.C “Ann Arbor Campus Resources”), and the Adelia Cheever Program to prepare women for a leadership in a global society.

-In addition, the University offers non-residential learning communities: the University Mentorship Program, the Undergraduate Research Opportunity Program (see also handbook section 2.C “Ann Arbor Campus Resources”), and the Comprehensive Studies Program.
+In addition, the University offers non-residential learning communities: the University Mentorship Program, the Undergraduate Research Opportunity Program (UROP) (see also handbook section 2.C “Ann Arbor Campus Resources”), and the Comprehensive Studies Program.

 These programs provide faculty with a wide range of contexts and opportunities to interact with students outside of the traditional classroom.
 For more information, contact the Office of the Associate Dean for Undergraduate Education in LSA.